WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Session/Methods/forkLogin.md

 ## Description

-The `forkLogin()` method performs a login to the Studio or Enterprise Server system based on an existing login.
+The `forkLogin()` method performs a login to the Studio Server system based on an existing login.

 ## Examples